portfolio-performance/bundled-jre/README.md

 * Create a feature with all JRE bundles and a repository for use in other builds
 * Create an RCP e4 application with self-update functionality to test the packaged JRE

-:warning: As [Portfolio Performance](https://github.com/buchen/portfolio) is transitioning to only 64bit SWT versions, the current feature mixes 32bit Java8 with 64bit Java11 JRE bundles.
-It is very likely that you do **not** want that for your project, therefore a) remove the 32bit bundles from the [feature.xml](name.abuchen.zulu.jre.feature/feature.xml) and b) remove the p2 repository in the [pom.xml](pom.xml).

 ## Notes

 The Java version is configured in [bundles/pom.xml](bundles/pom.xml#L20):